 Turning it Up!

 It’s also important to know that virtually all aftermarket parts require some form of custom tuning.
 Components like cold-air intakes, larger throttle bodies, headers, and of course superchargers and turbos increase the airflow of the engine, and therefore, necessitate tuning.
-Therefore, it’s necessary to adjust the parameters in the ECU to maintain proper air/fuel ratio, drivability, and in the case of automatic transmissions, shift rpm and firmness.
+Therefore, it’s necessary to adjust the parameters in the ECU to maintain proper air/fuel ratio, and drivability.

 These are just a few things VMP Performance calibrators consider when designing a custom tune.
 VMP builds custom tunes whether you’re looking for an additional 30 horsepower or 1,000 plus ponies.